 This is what the citizens of the spiritual realm do.
 Their lives are devoted to pleasing the Supreme Being - who is their Beloved.

-Jesus isn't referring to slavery
+Is Jesus referring to slavery?

-In other words, Jesus is not speaking of slavery.
+Jesus is not speaking of slavery.
 The Supreme Being could force everyone to serve Him but He doesn't.
 He created us to exchange loving relationships with Him and thus He wants loving service.
 And because love requires freedom to love or not, we each have the choice to love the Supreme Being or not.

 Those who choose not to love God are tossed into the physical world to take on physical bodies.
 Why?
 In order to be able to avoid Him.
 God gave those who didn't want to be with Him the means to be virtually away from Him.
 This is why these physical bodies cannot see or otherwise perceive the Supreme Being - so that we can ignore Him and even forget He exists altogether.